-Microsoft soars past $800 billion in value after bumper results
+Microsoft shares at all-time high after bumper results

 “I predict that Microsoft’s cloud market share will continue to grow and impress investors.”

-Reporting by Vibhuti Sharma, Additional reporting by Geetha Panchaksharam Bengaluru; editing by Patrick Graham
+Reporting by Vibhuti Sharma, Additional reporting by Geetha Panchaksharam and Munsif Vengattil in Bengaluru; editing by Patrick Graham